coltongrainger/journal/index.md

 bibliography: /home/colton/coltongrainger.bib
 ---

+## 2019-01-27

+Typed up notes from Clelland.
+Basic examples of smooth manifolds.
+Finished modules problem set from [@DF04, ch.
+10.2].

+## 2019-01-26

+Polished notes from Green on modules.

+## 2019-01-25

+Lectures.
+In top2, Beaudry mentioned that "if we didn't like that game" [forcing maps defined out of the cycle group $Z_1(X)$ to descend to the quotient $H_1(X)$] "then we would like it soon because we were about to play it *hard.*" Lol.

+In the afternoon, I set up definitions for functor categories and generally the category of quivers (directed graphs).

+Talked a bit with Ulrich about duality and Gelfand–Naimark, which motivated me to try and rope the content in alg2 and diffgeo1 closer together.
+(Ulrich also suggested that I push to do homological algebra sooner than later.)

 ## 2019-01-24

 In prob1, we defined random variables and set up results to guarantee the existence of a random variable that's equal in distribution to whatever probability measure we have chosen.
 Also defined cdfs, pdfs, and pmfs, with reference to the Lebesgue decomposition theorem.